PhantomBot/custom-modules/Twitch Pokemon System/README.md

 You can reset your win/lose ratio using **!resetratio**
 ___
 ##**Candy**
 You unlock candy randomly when catching a Pokémon.
 You can check how much candy you've collected by typing **!candy** or **!pokefile**.
 Candy can be used to restore a Pokémons HP to 100, increase your Pokémon's EXP by 100, Attack by 1-2, Defense by 1-2 and Bond by 1% all at once.
 Maximum 120000 EXP = level 100

 To use your candy on a Pokémon just type **!candy (Pokémon)** or if you want to use more than one on that same Pokémon type: **!candy (amount) (Pokémon)**

 ___
 ##**Rewards**
 You can customize the reward players receive from catching **Legendary Pokémon** with **!pokereward (amount)**.
 Default is 100.

 You can also customize the fight rewards for defeating a Pokémon with **!fightreward (amount)**
 Default is 50.

 You can also customize the boss rewards for defeating a Boss with **!bossreward (amount)**
 Default is 10000.

+Enabling !allpokemon